Paul Whitaker, Associate Degree Coordinator

 - Both courses are at least three credits.

-- Learning from one course lays a foundation for learning in the other course.
+- Learning from the first course lays a foundation for learning in the second course.
 However, the foundation course does not need to be a prerequisite for the second course.

 - The depth requirement does not include skills courses that lay a foundation for academic literacy (developmental education, non-degree ESL, and ENGL 101) or lecture forum courses.

-- Complete at least three credits of quantitative literacy coursework (or an equivalent transfer coursework) with a grade of C or higher.
+- Complete a quantitative literacy course (or an equivalent transfer course) with a grade of C or higher.

-- Complete a mathematics course that has an QL-AD course as a prerequisite with a grade of C or higher, or
+- Complete a mathematics course that has an A-QL course as a prerequisite with a grade of C or higher, or

 You may take more than one course to complete the required three credits.
 Quantitative literacy courses may fulfill breadth and depth degree requirements.